 Accessible Transportation in Auckland

-For travelers with wheelchairs, 90% of Auckland buses have the ability to "kneel" to allow wheelchairs to board, or have wheelchair ramps to facilitate easy access.
+Ninety percent of Auckland buses have the ability to "kneel" to allow passengers with mobility issues and wheelchair users to board, or have ramps to facilitate easy access.
 It’s worth checking the AT website to see if a specific bus route has these features.
 For visually-impaired travelers, a growing number of bus stops feature on-request audio announcements, schedule information in braille, and larger icons and fonts.